trimble-oss/website-modus.trimble.com/content/elements/navbar.md

 ### Behavior

-- The header bar is a fixed element.
+- The navbar is a fixed element.
 Fixed or "sticky" content fixes itself to the browser viewport as content is scrolled.
-- Responsive design: app header follows the Modus breakpoint guidelines in [Grid & Spacing](/foundations/grid-and-spacing/).
+- Responsive design: navbar follows the Modus breakpoint guidelines in [Grid & Spacing](/foundations/grid-and-spacing/).

 #### Key States